LorCir28/uformer/README.md

 Testing the program is very easy: it is required to run sequentially all the cells of the notebook.
 The only errors that may occur are relative to wrong/misspelled paths.

+Errors similar to the latter can occur in the _Test_ section, when loading pretrained models.
+To solve them, simply add ".zip" to the path name in the notebook cell.

+With Windows operating systems, the _num_worker_ parameter related to Pytorch dataloaders may cause some problems.
+To avoid this, set this value to 0.

 The first cell of the _Global_ section, the one relating to the connection to Google Drive, must only be executed if the notebook is run on Google Colab.

 **ATTENTION: There may be some problems displaying mathematical formulas when opening the notebook on GitLab.
 Therefore, it is recommended to download the repository**